damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <strong>The Angular2 Http-Service</strong>

-Note that in a normal environment you should always return the typed classes and never the plain HTTP response like here.
+Note that in a normal environment, you should always return the typed classes and never the plain HTTP response like here.
 This application only has strings to return, and this is enough for the demo.

 ```